Get the Breast Augmentation Surgery guide!

 Types of Breast Implant for Breast Implant Surgery in Melbourne

 When it comes to your breast surgery procedure, there are many choices that you will need to make.
 If you are seeking a larger breast size through augmentation using implants, the first thing to consider is what type of implants you will choose in terms of the inner-fill materials.

 Breast Implant Brands

 While there is a large range of Breast Implant Manufacturers – Mentor and Motiva produce High-Quality Implants.
 Coco Ruby Surgeons mostly use Motiva implants.

-Different TYPES of Breast Implant Materials – Saline and Silicone Implants
+1. Breast Implant Fill Material options – Saline and Silicone Implants

 All modern breast implants these days have a rubberised silicone outer shell, no matter the fill material is used.